mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/citrix-ADC-two-tier-microservice-deployment/README.md

 kubectl create namespace tier-2-adc kubectl create namespace team-colddrink
 ```
-3. Copy the yaml files from ``/example-cpx-vpx-for-kubernetes-2-tier-microservices/yamlFiles/`` to minikube node ``/root/yamls`` directory
+3. Copy the yaml files from ``Minikube-example-Citrix-ADC-microservice-deployment/citrix-ADC-two-tier-microservice-deployment/yaml-files/`` to minikube node ``/root/yamls`` directory
 4. Deploy the ``rbac.yaml`` in the default namespace to provide access to kubernetes resources
 ```
 kubectl create -f /root/yamls/rbac.yaml
 ```
 5. Deploy the CPX as tier 2 ADC to route the traffic from Tier 1 to microservices using following commands,

-**Pre-Requsites:**
-Citrix CPX deployment requires "image pull secrets" to download the CPX image.
-For generating new imagePullsecret, please raise a request to Citrix Slack.

-Update the Secret provided by Citrix:
-Update the ".dockerconfigjson" field under secret in CPX.yaml

 ```
 kubectl create -f /root/yamls/cpx-svcacct.yaml -n tier-2-adc